 Notes

 - I have tested this recipe with King Arthur Measure for Measure GF, Bob’s Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend.
-That doesn’t mean others will not work; I just have not tested other flours.
+Other blends will work, but you may need to make small adjustments.
+My rule of thumb is if your batter or dough is too runny, add more flour, and if it is too thick, add more liquids.

 - To make this recipe dairy-free, substitute the butter for vegan butter.